jsundin/nfs-cli/readme.md

 Simple cli for nfs.
 No NFS acls are bypassed or anything.
 This is not an exploit.
 You can set machine identifier, uid and gid though.

-(And no, this doesn't work through a metasploit socks proxy, as go doesn't do obey proxychains.)
+(And no, this doesn't work through a metasploit socks proxy, as go doesn't obey proxychains.)

 **It really shines when built static and uploaded to a victim machine**